helloparthshah/particle_fountain/README.md

 ## Usage

 Add the `particle_fountain` widget as a child to the widget you want to have the particle fountain in.
-The `particle_fountain` widget will take the entire parent widget and the height and width of the particles can be adjusted using the `height` and `width`.
+The `particle_fountain` widget will take the entire parent widget and the height and width of the particles can be adjusted using the `height` and `width` which signify the percentage of the height/width and range from 0 to 1.

 ## Example